Satisfactory Academic Progress

 - 67% of cumulative hours attempted

-- 75% of semester hours attempted if on an Academic Plan
+- 75% of semester hours attempted for students on an Academic Plan.

 Satisfactory academic progress will be reviewed at the end of each payment period by the college’s Financial Aid Department for all students, and students who received aid the previous semester (payment period) will be notified of their updated status, in writing, via email.

-An Academic Plan is designed by a students academic advisor.
-Students will need to meet the standards of the Academic Plan each payment period until meeting the SAP standards.
-Not enrolling in college for a period of time then re-enrolling will not bring the student into compliance with the SAP policy, and may require the student’s academic plan to be re- adjusted.
+All students whose appeals are granted are placed on an Academic Plan.
+The Academic Plan will require the student to meet two standards: earning a 2.0 semester GPA and passing 75 percent of hours attempted.
+These standards progress a student towards completion of their degree or certificate program within a reasonable time frame.
+Students will need to meet the requirements of the Academic Plan each payment period until meeting the SAP standards.
+Not enrolling in college for a period of time then re-enrolling will not bring the student into compliance with the SAP policy.

 The maximum number of hours that a student may receive Title IV federal aid for developmental courses is 30 hours.
 Developmental courses are counted as attempted hours, completed hours and grades received for SAP purposes even if federal aid is not used for these courses.